Sandrac98/innercircle/README.md

 # Disclaimer

-- Inner Circle website is only for educational purpouses and does not exist as an organization but does exist as a fan group for the k-pop group WINNER.
+- Inner Circle website is only for educational purposes and does not exist as an organization but does exist as a fan group for the k-pop group WINNER.